DeepaNataraja/API_Flask_Backend-/README.md

 # API_Flask_Backend
-A simple employee maintenance from multiple department using Python/Flask/PostgreSQL/Psycopg2
+A simple HR data management app from multiple department using Python/Flask/PostgreSQL/Psycopg2
 # Table Of Contents
 * Project overview
 * Technologies used